 Many sites try to gather as much information as they can about you.
 That’s the business model for social media.
 The trouble with this is that if someone accesses that info, impersonating you becomes a lot easier.
 These days it is getting more common for sites to connect the dots and amalgamate what different companies know about you.

 You can mitigate this by giving out as little info as possible.
 Avoid giving away any optional info and sign up for services using a throwaway email address.
-If a site asks you things that you don’t want to divulge, then vote with your mouse and sign up somewhere else.
+If a site asks you things that you don’t want to divulge, vote with your mouse and sign up somewhere else.

 Be careful what you share on social media, especially publicly.
 Criminals are nothing if not persistent and will happily trawl through your posts looking for anything that can be used to steal your credentials and break into your accounts.
 For more on keeping your info private, please take a look at our online privacy guide.

-Keep an eye on what you install on your PC, too.
+Keep an eye on what you install on your PC too.
 Many software installers try to sneak an extra app onto your computer, but will notify you of this first.
 Feel free to decline.
 Usually, these pieces of malware come from common-use applications, such as PDF converters, that you may only need a single time.

-Encrypt Your Data
+5. Encrypt Your Data

 Encryption is your single biggest defense against online crime.
 When using a VPN, cloud storage or online backup provider, make sure the encryption model is up to date.
 We recommend AES-256, as it’s the most difficult to crack.